Getting Started

 Cursor

-Open Cursor's MCP settings (Settings → MCP) and add the App under mcpServers:
+Open Cursor's MCP settings (Settings → MCP) and add the MCP server under mcpServers:

 {